xDaemonologist/article-classifier/README.md

 # the idea is to scan for future rittenhouse's, and notify activists of immanent danger to life
+#ultimately I decided to move on from this project and instead implement OpenAI's API to automate the classification of tweets

 <h1>Scan articles and categorize them based on training data. </h1>